 What to Expect

-PCIT is a short-term treatment model focused on reducing frustration and anger by improving the relationship between caregiver and child.
-Using an earpiece to communicate, therapists help caregivers encourage their child’s positive behaviors and ignore obnoxious or annoying ones.
+PCIT is a short-term treatment model.
+Using an earpiece to communicate, therapists help caregivers encourage their child’s positive behaviors and ignore negative ones.
 The caregivers follow the child’s lead in play while controlling dangerous behaviors.
 Time out procedures and other real-world strategies are taught, as well.
+Caregivers are given a homework assignment after each session to practice their skills with their children every day for five to ten minutes.

 Parent-Child Interaction Therapy is designed for young children, aged two through seven.
 The techniques have been successful with:

-- children with attention problems
+• children with attention problems

-- children in foster care placements and those with attachment disorders
+• children in foster care placements and those with attachment disorders